 Public Employees' Retirement System - The vesting and benefit provisions are set by N.J.S.A.
 43:15A.
 The PERS provides retirement, death and disability benefits.
-All benefits vest after 10 years of service, except for medical benefits, which vest after 25 years of service or under the disability provisions of the PERS.
+All benefits vest after 10 years of service.

 General Information about the Pension Plans (Cont'd)